Uncover the truth about apple cider vinegar's touted health benefits.

 From weight loss to diabetes management, explore the scientific evidence behind its claims and learn why caution is advised before embracing it as a cure-all solution.

-The health benefits of consuming apple cider vinegar have received a lot of attention over the last decade.
-Depending on whom you ask, this apparently innocuous kitchen staple either is a tasty addition to salad dressing or has powers ranging from helping weight loss to preventing cancer and curing diabetes.
-So does apple cider vinegar really represent “one simple trick” to promote better health?
+The potential health benefits of consuming apple cider vinegar have received a lot of attention.
+Depending on whom you ask, this apparently innocuous kitchen staple either is a tasty addition to salad dressing or has powers ranging from helping with weight loss to preventing heart disease and managing diabetes.
+So, does apple cider vinegar really represent “one simple trick” to promote better health?
 The truth is more complicated than reported in most health blogs.

-Even though the health benefits of apple cider vinegar are not a myth, this substance also does not represent a cure-all.
-Researchers continue to delve into its possible uses, and many more health benefits may be reported in the future.
-However, the biological mechanisms that underlie these positive health effects are still not completely understood, and anyone who decides to use apple cider vinegar to improve their health should be very cautious.
-Even the most promising medical reports present apple cider vinegar not as a miracle cure but as a helpful supplement that may moderately improve efforts to control obesity in people who also watch what they eat and exercise.
-Most importantly, since use of vinegar can pose dangers because of its acidity, and because various types of vinegar contain different compounds and may not be suitable for a particular use, it would be wise to consult with a physician before moving that bottle of apple cider vinegar from your pantry to your medicine cabinet.
+Although the health benefits of apple cider vinegar are not a myth, neither does this substance represent a cure-all.
+Researchers continue to delve into its possible benefits and the biological mechanisms that underlie these positive health effects.
+Currently, even the most promising medical reports present apple cider vinegar not as a miracle cure but as a helpful supplement to other tools for managing weight, diabetes and cholesterol levels including good eating habits and exercise.
+Anyone who decides to try apple cider vinegar to improve their health should be very cautious.
+Apple cider vinegar is an acidic compound and its use has been associated with damage to the esophagus, erosion of tooth enamel, and even acute pancreatitis.[7]
+It would be wise to consult with a physician before moving that bottle of apple cider vinegar from your pantry to your medicine cabinet.

 References